-Mix - in a mason jar or any other jar with a lid, squeeze the lime, add the olive oil, red wine vinegar, finely chopped onion, garlic, thyme, oregano leaves, salt, etc., pepper.
+In a mason jar, a jar with a lid, or a small bowl, squeeze the lime, add the olive oil, red wine vinegar, finely chopped onion, garlic, thyme, oregano leaves, salt, etc., pepper.

 Close the lid and shake for a couple of seconds.

-Adjust - taste and adjust flavor as needed, adding more vinegar for acidity, extra virgin olive oil for richness.
+Taste and adjust flavor as needed, adding more vinegar for acidity and extra virgin olive oil for richness.

 Alternatively, instead of using a mason jar, you can put all the ingredients in a bowl and mix them with a whisk.

 Hint: right after shaking the vinaigrette, it will look murky or cloudy.
 Worry not!
 After decanting you will see all the beautiful colors.

-- The secret to getting the best homemade vinaigrette right is to watch the proportions of oil vs. vinegar.
+- The secret to getting the best homemade vinaigrette right is to watch the ratio of oil vs. vinegar.
 A basic vinaigrette recipe calls for three parts oil for one part vinegar.

 - To adjust the vinaigrette to your liking, add more vinegar or lime for acidity or extra virgin olive oil for richness.